 A Heavenly and earthly perspective.
 This is for us, as He intercedes for us humans before God the Father.
 It is also representative of His life when He walked on earth, Perfectly God, and perfectly human.
 Two planes of existence.
 (Here are two examples of Christ being perfectly human in humility while being God: John 11:33-35, Matthew 24:35-37.)

 Now what this means to us in the Vine of Christ is exactly the same.
 It is our life on two planes of existence, the human plane and Divine plane, where the Divine is through the Sacraments, the perspective of the eastern churches.
 How we live in the Divine plane is by living our ordinary human lives while partaking in the Sacraments.
 (Willful rejection of the Divine plane of existence is remedied through the Sacrament of Confession).
-We cannot fathom the full significance of our Divine plane of existence at this time (we can barely appreciate the significance of our human existence) but one way we can remind ourselves of this mystery is to think of ourselves as a chamber or temple where God and His angels, patriarchs, faithful, saints and the Queen of saints meet, confer, inspire, and act exactly in our moment in history, without us necessarily knowing of any plan or action, nor necessarily while receiving any inspiration, although He may let us, His vessels, know some things according to His Holy will.
+We cannot fathom the full significance of our Divine plane of existence at this time (we can barely appreciate the significance of our human existence) but one way we can remind ourselves of this mystery is to think of ourselves as a chamber or temple where God and His angels, patriarchs, faithful, saints and the Queen of saints meet, confer, inspire, and act exactly in our moment in history, without us necessarily knowing of any plan or action, nor necessarily while receiving any inspiration, although He may let us, His vessels, know some things according to His Holy will or even give us a supernatural power to execute His will.
 Sometimes this occurs in the humiliations and sufferings of our human lives and these states may be when His power is most manifest (2 Corinthians 12:9).
 The Sacraments are the exquisite methods used by God whereby He imparts His Nature to us in doses while implementing His will on earth, even before we are fully converted.
 Thy kingdom come, on earth as it is in heaven.

 How encouraging it should be to seek the Sacraments in this, God’s plan of salvation.
 How encouraging it should be to know that Christ’s dual nature becomes manifest in us this way.
 But how ineffable is our understanding a mystery so great.
 So let’s look at another icon for inspiration.
 This time of the Mother of God and from a different era and civilization, also without widespread literacy.